Have you ever wondered, “What do I write in a LinkedIn connection request?”

-First, I show his format.
-Then I give you an example of how it might read in real life.
+First, I show his template.
+Then, I share an example of how it might read in real life.

 I’m a [Job Title] at [Company Name].
-We have a few connections in common, [Name One, Name Two, and Name Three].
+We have a few connections in common [Name 1, Name 2, and Name 3].
 I’d like to add you to my LinkedIn network as well.

 How it would read: